vindict6/ExtraSpawns/README.md

 Clone with offsets: New spawn points are created by cloning the originals and shifting them slightly:

-+64 units X

--64 units X

-+64 units Y

--64 units Y
++/-1 to +/-2 units X and Y

 Stop when filled: The process repeats until the team has 32 spawns total.

-Visually, each original spawn gets up to four new neighbors in a cross pattern:
+Visually, each original spawn gets up to four new neighbors in a tight cross pattern:

 <img width="256" height="256" alt="image" src="https://github.com/user-attachments/assets/6c15cf4c-6e76-4862-8e26-0b0b3d5b1f86" />

+The new player spawns will appear right on top of the existing ones when beginning a round.

 📦 Installation